-The ERA-NET NEURON strives to strengthen a global Brain Research Area by including as many partner countries/regions as possible in its funding scheme.
-Therefore, consortia including at least one partner from countries/regions that are to date underrepresented in this funding scheme (Croatia, Latvia, Lithuania, Slovakia, and Turkey) may increase the total number of partners to six.
+The ERA-NET NEURON strives to strengthen a global Brain Research Area by including as many partner countries as possible in its funding scheme.
+Therefore, consortia including at least one partner from countries that are to date underrepresented in this funding scheme (Croatia, Hungary, Latvia, Lithuania, Romania, Slovakia, Taiwan and Türkiye) may increase the total number of partners to six.

 Applicant partners who are not eligible for funding from their national/regional funding organisations or from countries/regions that are not involved in this call, may participate in consortia only if a) their participation clearly provides an added value to the consortium, and b) they have secured a budget for their part in the project.
 Such potential partners are not considered in the minimum number of three research partners mentioned above.
-In any case, the total number of research partners in one consortium must not exceed five, or six, if partners from the underrepresented countries/regions (listed above) are included.
+In any case, the total number of research partners in one consortium must not exceed five, or six, if partners from the underrepresented countries (listed above) are included.

 Each consortium should have the critical mass to achieve ambitious scientific goals and should clearly demonstrate added value from working together.
 Each consortium must nominate a coordinator who represents the consortium externally and is responsible for its internal management (e.g. the application procedure, coordination of consortium agreement drafting, Data Management Plan, reporting).
-The consortium coordinator must be eligible for funding from one of the organizations listed in this call text.
+The consortium coordinator must be eligible for funding from one of the organisations listed in this call text.

 A single proposal must be submitted by the consortium coordinator to the NEURON Joint Call Secretariat.
-The individual research partners in a consortium will be funded by the respective national/regional NEURON funding organization(s).
-Eligibility criteria are the matter of individual partner funding organizations and additional national/regional regulations and requirements may apply.
+The individual research partners in a consortium will be funded by the respective national/regional NEURON funding organisation(s).
+Eligibility criteria are the matter of individual partner funding organisations and additional national/regional regulations and requirements may apply.

-The inclusion of a research partner that is not eligible for funding according to the specific regulations of its respective funding organization may result in the rejection of the entire proposal without further review.
-Therefore, applicants are strongly advised to follow the instructions in the funder-specific eligibility section, published on the NEURON website and to contact their national/regional funding organization to confirm eligibility rules before submitting a proposal.
+The inclusion of a research partner that is not eligible for funding according to the specific regulations of its respective funding organisation may result in the rejection of the entire proposal without further review.
+Therefore, applicants are strongly advised to follow the instructions in the funder-specific regulations section, published on the NEURON website and to contact their